-- Tax risks are monitored and appropriate mitigating actions put in place
+- Tax risks are monitored and appropriate mitigating actions put in place;

 - All employment related payments are required to be made through the payroll.

 In this way, tax risk can be identified on a real-time basis, focusing on areas of the business and transactions where there exists inherent tax complexity or uncertainty.
-Internal focus is directed to these higher risk areas, with external advisors also engaged by the Group to provide tax advice and compliance support where additional resource or expertise is required to mitigate these tax risks.
+Internal focus is directed to these higher risk areas, with external advisors engaged by the Group to provide tax advice and compliance support where additional resource or expertise is required to mitigate tax risks.